swiftlang/swift/docs/SIL.rst

 concrete function type; generic functions must have all of their generic parameters bound with a ``specialize`` instruction before they can be applied.

+NB: If the callee value is of a thick function type, ``apply`` currently consumes the callee value at +1 strong retain count.

 TODO: should have normal/unwind branch targets, like LLVM ``invoke``.

 partial_apply